 Students take courses at the law school and Drexel's College of Arts & Sciences (Center for Public Policy), earning degrees from both.
 In addition to acquiring basic skills in the two disciplines, students gain a unique perspective on legal research and its application in legal practice.

 Our faculty features widely recognized scholars whose expertise covers a range of topics in public policy.
 Course offerings include Essentials of Economics, Econometrics, Case Study Research, Constitutional Law, Theory and Practice of Policy Analysis and a Lawyering Practice Seminar.

 3 - 4 years

-Students accepted to the Kline School of Law may apply for the MS before matriculation or at the end of their first year in the law school.
+Students may apply at any point during their first or second year in the JD program.
 No standardized tests are required.
 To apply, students will complete the release form.
 The Center for Public Policy will request the student’s law admissions materials for review, so the student need not re-order these materials or request them.

-Students spend their first year full-time in Law, and then take classes simultaneously in both programs beginning in their second year.
+Students spend their first year or two years full-time in Law, then leave the law school for one academic year to pursue the MS full-time, after which they return to the law school to complete remaining credits.
 The programs share credits such that students must complete a minimum of 79 Law credits (rather than 85) and a minimum of 36 Public Policy credits (rather than 45).
 Students must complete all specific course requirements in both programs, as well as the 50 pro bono hours required for the JD.
 Students are not permitted to take Summer quarter courses in Public Policy due to academic calendar regulations.

 The Center for Public Policy offers Dean’s Fellowships to JD/MSPP students.
 This is awarded separately from any Law scholarship.
 Tuition and fee rates can be found here.